 - ACT or SAT test results (from the past 3)

-- Transcript from another college or university showing completion of a math class AND a course description or syllabus.
-You must have completed the class with a C or better.
+- Official transcript from another college or university showing completion of a math class AND a course syllabus.
+You must have completed the class with a "C" or better.

 All students should take the time to review English math terminology before taking the ALEKS or arriving at WMU for orientation.